"MIRAGE" was performed in the Ars Electronica Festival 2014.

 Past scenes were recorded in advance by a panoramic video camera.
 By using the head orientation sensor, the participant can look around freely in the same condition as live view among the past view.
 Therefore, the participant subjective recognition itself cannot distinguish past from present, and it is contained in a linear sequence as a seamless experience.

-GRINDER-MAN is an artistic group created by Hitoshi Taguchi and choreographer Makiko Izu.
+GRINDER-MAN is the artistic group created by director Hitoshi Taguchi and the choreographer/dancer Makiko Izu.
 Their aim is to divert the idea of "here and now" by creating a spectacle of carefully planned sensory impressions based on the spontaneity of the reaction.
-The group carries out projects for museums, theaters and street festivals.
+The group carries out projects for museums, theaters, art festivals and various other occasions across Japan and abroad.
 Their art escapes generalization, going far beyond the boundaries of art.